quiltdata/quilt/docs/technical-reference.md

 ### CloudFormation

+You can perform stack update and creation with the AWS Console, AWS CLI, Terraform, or other means.

+In all cases it is **highly recommended** that you set the `--on-failure` policy to `ROLLBACK` so as to avoid incomplete rollback and problematic stack states.
+In the AWS Console this option appears under the phrase "Stack failure options."

 1. Specify stack details in the form of a stack _name_ and CloudFormation _parameters_.
 Refer to the descriptions displayed above each text box for further details.
 Service Catalog users require a license key.
 See